home-assistant/developers.home-assistant/docs/asyncio_thread_safety.md

 #### entity_registry.async_update_entity

 The entity registry must be modified in the event loop thread.
 There is no sync API for the entity registry.
 Use `hass.add_job` to schedule a function in the event loop that calls `entity_registry.async_update_entity`.

+#### floor_registry.async_create

+The floor registry must be modified in the event loop thread.
+There is no sync API for the floor registry.
+Use `hass.add_job` to schedule a function in the event loop that calls `floor_registry.async_create`.

+#### floor_registry.async_delete

+The floor registry must be modified in the event loop thread.
+There is no sync API for the floor registry.
+Use `hass.add_job` to schedule a function in the event loop that calls `floor_registry.async_delete`.

+#### floor_registry.async_update

+The floor registry must be modified in the event loop thread.
+There is no sync API for the floor registry.
+Use `hass.add_job` to schedule a function in the event loop that calls `floor_registry.async_update`.